Practice

 Examples of Emma’s recent instructions include:

-• Acting for Credit Suisse in relation to claims brought by the Republic of Mozambique (led by Laurence Rabinowitz KC, Andrew Hunter KC, Sharif Shivji KC, Andrew Scott KC and Tom Gentleman).
-The case is listed for a 12-week trial in late 2023.
+• Acting for Credit Suisse in Republic of Mozambique v Credit Suisse (led by, variously, Laurence Rabinowitz KC, Kenneth Maclean KC, Andrew Hunter KC, Sharif Shivji KC, Andrew Scott KC and Tom Gentleman) in claims relating to the validity of state-backed guarantees, involving claims of breach of fiduciary duties, dishonest assistance, knowing receipt and unlawful means conspiracy.
+A 12-week trial is listed from October 2023.

-• Acting for former directors in proceedings issued by the joint liquidators of a Guernsey company with construction business based in the Middle East, defending claims for wrongful trading, fraudulent trading, breach of fiduciary duties and unlawful means conspiracy (led by John Brisby KC and Gregory Denton-Cox).
+• Acting for former directors in proceedings issued by the joint liquidators of Joannou & Paraskeviades (Overseas) Limited (in liq), a Guernsey company with construction business based in the Middle East, defending claims for wrongful trading, fraudulent trading, breach of fiduciary duties and unlawful means conspiracy (led by John Brisby KC and Gregory Denton-Cox).

 • Acting (led by Richard Hill KC and Gregory Denton-Cox) in MAD Atelier International BV v Manes [2021] EWHC 3335 (Comm) for the defendant in a three and half week trial with claims in deceit and allegations of breaches of a joint venture agreement in relation to a French Michelin-starred restaurant.